ghostmonitor/archive-gm-jobs/Senior Engineer.md

 ## **Perks**

-This is a **HALF SIT-IN POSITION**.
-We'd love you to join us at our 13. district, Budapest Lehel square office about 3 times a week.
+This is a **SIT-IN & REMOTE POSITION**.
+We'd love you to join us at our 13 dis.
+Lehel square office about 3 days a week.
+This means you can work remote 2 days a week.

 Many companies will offer unlimited paid vacation - which let's face it, usually means no vacation at all.
 Instead of making false promises, we want to know what's important to you, and how we can make that happen.